Board of certification

-PCPs (Primary-care physicians) - general internists, family physicians and paediatricians - are frequently used, but many patients seek specialist care directly.
+PCPs (primary care physicians) - general internists, family physicians and paediatricians - are frequently used.
+Yet, many patients seek specialist care directly.

 Doctors in the USA are generally well paid and have access to some of the most sophisticated and up-to-date treatments in the world.
 However, the threat of litigation is omnipresent.

-- It takes an additional four years to complete their medical education which leads to a Doctor of Medicine Degree (MD) from allopathic medical schools or Doctor of Osteopathy (DO) degree from osteopathic medical schools.
+- It takes an additional four years to complete their medical education.
+This leads to a Doctor of Medicine Degree (MD) from allopathic medical schools or Doctor of Osteopathy (DO) degree from osteopathic medical schools.

-- Once graduates have got their medical degree they then can apply for residency programmes, which normally last between three to seven years depending on the specialty or subspecialty.
+- Once graduates have their medical degree, they then can apply for residency programmes.
+These can last between three to seven years depending on the specialty or subspecialty.

-- Completion of one to three years of GME is required to obtain a license to practice medicine in any state or jurisdiction in the US.
+- Completion of one to three years of GME (graduate medical education) is required to obtain a license to practice medicine in any state or jurisdiction in the US.

-For licensure you must also pass Part 3 of the USMLE examination, which assesses whether a physician can apply the medical knowledge and understanding of biomedical and clinical science considered essential for the unsupervised practice of medicine, with emphasis on patient management in ambulatory settings.
+To receive their license, American students must also pass Part 3 of the USMLE (United States Medical Licensing Examination).
+It assesses the medical knowledge and understanding of biomedical and clinical science, with emphasis on patient management in ambulatory settings.
 USMLE Part 3 is generally taken after the first year of GME.

-Doctors who are already on the UK specialist register may be able to apply for partial exemption from the residency programme requirement and should therefore contact the relevant specialty board in the US.
+Doctors who are already on the UK specialist register may be able to apply for partial exemption from the residency programme requirement.
+To check if you are eligible, you should contact the relevant specialty board in the US.

-IMGs need certification from the Educational Commission for Foreign Medical Graduates (ECFMG) in order to be eligible to apply for and enroll in a GME program and completion of one to three years of GME is required to apply for licensure to practice medicine.
+IMGs (international medical graduates) need certification from the ECFMG (Educational Commission for Foreign Medical Graduates) to be eligible to apply for and enroll in a GME program.
+Completion of one to three years of GME is required to apply for licensure to practice medicine.

-You will then need to satisfy the Clinical Skills Requirement, by taking USMLE Step 2 (clinical skills), which assesses whether you can demonstrate the fundamental clinical skills essential for safe and effective patient care under supervision.
+- you will then need to satisfy the Clinical Skills Requirement by taking USMLE Step 2 (clinical skills).
+It assesses if you can demonstrate the fundamental clinical skills essential for safe and effective patient care under supervision.
 It has three subcomponents: integrated clinical encounter, communication and interpersonal skills, and spoken English proficiency.
 At the time of writing, USMLE Steps 1 and 2 (both parts) must be passed within a seven-year period.
-Full details are available from ECFMG.

-Once you have completed the above, you will receive a Standard ECFMG Certificate, which can be used for entry into an ACGME-accredited GME programme.
+- once you have completed the above, you will receive a standard ECFMG certificate.
+It can be used for entry into an ACGME-accredited GME programme.
 This certificate is not subject to expiration for the purposes of entering GME programmes.